kaptcha0/kaptcha0.github.io/src/content/blog/homelab-102.md

 k3s-server-0   Ready    control-plane,master   107m   v1.32.6+k3s1
 ```

 What's next?
 I think I'll look at installing Flux finish up making this a GitOps Kubernetes homelab.
-Hopefully that post won't be as long :sigh:.
+Hopefully that post won't be as long.

 See you then!